 How can one ascertain whether registration subsists in respect of any Design?

-Is marking of an article compulsory in the cases of article to which a registered design has been applied?
+Is marking of an article compulsory in the cases of an article to which a registered design has been applied?

 Is it mandatory to make the article by industrial process or means, before making an application for registration of design?